-- 01 To maintain areas of undeveloped wilderness character, there should be no net increase in miles of system trails within wilderness.
-However, trail re-routes for resource protection or after natural occurrences such as fire, floods, windstorms, and avalanches should utilize the best long-term sustainable routes with minimal trail infrastructure. - 02 To enhance wilderness character, new or reconstructed allotment infrastructure should use natural (native) materials unless costs are prohibitive or they do not complement wilderness character. - 03 To preserve wilderness character, research proposals should contribute to the stewardship of the area as wilderness and share results with the agency.
-They should not be authorized if they can be accomplished outside of wilderness, or cannot be conducted in a manner compatible with wilderness character. - 04 To minimize the impacts to the untrammeled quality of wilderness, treatment of nonnative invasive plant species should utilize pulling or hand tool use prior to herbicide treatments while effectively treating nonnative invasive plant species. - 05 To protect social and ecological conditions, outfitter, and guide service days should not be increased beyond existing authorized use levels within wilderness.
+- 01 To maintain wilderness character, there should be no net increase in miles of system trails within wilderness, unless trail re-routes are necessary for resource protection or after natural occurrences such as fire, floods, windstorms, and avalanches.
+Trail re-routes should utilize the best long-term sustainable routes with minimal trail infrastructure. - 02 To enhance wilderness character, new or reconstructed allotment infrastructure should use natural (native) materials unless costs are prohibitive or they do not complement wilderness character. - 03 To preserve wilderness character, research proposals should contribute to the stewardship of the area as wilderness and share results with the agency.
+They should not be authorized if they can be accomplished outside of wilderness, or cannot be conducted in a manner compatible with wilderness character. - 04 To minimize the impacts to the untrammeled quality of wilderness, treatment of nonnative invasive plant species should utilize pulling or hand tool use prior to herbicide treatments while effectively treating nonnative invasive plant species. - 05 To protect social and ecological conditions, new Outfitter Guide service days should only be authorized for the purpose of enhancing wilderness character.

-Suitability (FW-SUIT DWA)
+Suitability (FW-SUIT-DWA)

-- 01 Designated wilderness areas are not suitable for timber production and timber harvest is not allowed. - 02 Designated wilderness areas are not suitable for motorized or mechanized transport or for public motorized equipment (such as chainsaws). - 03 Designated wilderness areas are not suitable for the removal of the following special products for personal use: firewood; Christmas trees; boughs; surface rock.
-Removal of other special products for personal use (such as mushrooms and botanical products) is suitable. - 04 Permitted livestock use is suitable only in those portions of wilderness where grazing had been established prior to the area's wilderness designation. - 05 Overnight camping is not suitable in areas where it is demonstrated to cause resource damage (such as riparian compaction, water quality degradation).
+- 01 Designated wilderness areas are not suitable for timber production or timber harvest. - 02 Designated wilderness areas are not suitable for mechanical transport or motorized equipment. - 03 Designated wilderness areas are not suitable for the removal of the following special forest products for personal use: firewood, post and poles, Christmas trees, boughs.
+Removal of other special products for personal use (such as mushrooms and botanical products) is suitable. - 04 Permitted livestock use is suitable only in those portions of wilderness where grazing had been established prior to the area's wilderness designation. - 05 Overnight camping is not suitable in areas where it is demonstrated to cause unacceptable resource impacts (such as water quality degradation).

-2.4.37 Absaroka-Beartooth and Lee Metcalf Wilderness by Zone
+Absaroka-Beartooth and Lee Metcalf Wilderness by Zone

-The wilderness areas on the Custer Gallatin are further delineated into three zones with more refined management purposes.
+Wilderness areas on the Custer Gallatin are further delineated into three zones with more refined management purposes.
 Zoning is the practice of delineating particular areas in a wilderness where different biophysical or social resources call for the application of varying management policies, actions, or visitor management techniques.
+Zoning in this context is useful as a means of guarding against the incremental degradation of conditions in the more remote and pristine portions of wilderness.
+It also identifies those conditions in areas such as Transition where managers face challenges to preserve wilderness character.
 While zoning is not mentioned in the Wilderness Act, it is a concept that can be essential to managing the complex realities of wilderness in the 21st century.
 Biophysically and socially, wilderness areas are not homogeneous.
 Some ecological areas may be more sensitive, or particular areas may be more attractive or accessible to visitors.
-The three zones are a subset of the "primitive" recreation opportunity spectrum classification applied to all designated wilderness on Custer Gallatin National Forest.
-Table 21 illustrates the proportion of each wilderness by zone (appendix B provides a map of these zones).
+The three zones are a subset of the "primitive"

+recreation opportunity spectrum classification applied to all designated wilderness on Custer Gallatin National Forest.
+Table 23 illustrates the proportion of each wilderness by zone (appendix B provides a map of these zones).
+While the three zones represent a way of defining a range of diverse conditions with the wilderness it must also be stated that management of wilderness in its entirety must be consistent with the intent of the Wilderness Act.